aloysiusng/Big-Data-Archiecture-for-News-Dataset/README.md

    The pipelines are linked to the business questions.
    ![AWS Architecture for all pipelines](data/Architecture_for_all_pipelines.png)

+5. After provisioning the architecture, you can immediately head to AWS Glue to run the crawler and ETL job.

+6. Thereafter, you can head to AWS Athena to run the saved queries

+7. Examples of QuickSight visualizations are also available in the visualizations folder

-5. To tear down the architecture, run the following command:
+8. To tear down the architecture, run the following command:

 ```
 cd terraform